 - Completing a CHP application is a two-step process.
 Applicants are first required to register via www.grants.gov and complete an SF-424.
-The Grants.gov funding code for this solicitation is COPS-CHP-Application-2016.
-Once the SF-424 has been submitted, applicants will receive an e-mail from the COPS Office with instructions on completing the second part of the CHP application through the COPS Office Online Application System.
+The Grants.gov funding code for this solicitation is COPS-CHP-Application-2020.
+Once the SF-424 has been submitted, applicants will receive an email from the COPS Office with instructions on completing the second part of the CHP application through the COPS Office Online Application System.
 If you have not renewed your COPS Office Account Access information, contact the COPS Office Response Center at AskCopsRC@usdoj.gov or 800-421-6770. - It is strongly recommended that applicants register immediately on Grants.gov.
 In addition, applicants are strongly encouraged to complete the SF-424 as quickly as possible.
 Any delays in registering with Grants.gov or submitting the SF-424 may result in insufficient time for processing your application through Grants.gov or the COPS Office Online Application System.
 An application is not considered submitted until you have submitted your SF-424 on Grants.gov and the second part of the application on the COPS Office website. - Confirmation of submission: After completing the second part of the application and clicking "Submit," applicants will receive a message stating "Your application has been successfully recorded."
-The confirmation page will also provide the submission date, ORI, confirmation number, and program type. - For technical assistance with submitting the SF-424, call the Grants.gov Contact Center at 800-518-4726 or e-mail support@Grants.gov.
-For assistance with submitting the application through the COPS Office Online Application System, please call the COPS Office Response Center at 800-421-6770 or send questions via e-mail to AskCopsRC@usdoj.gov. - To apply for funding, applicants must have a DUNS number (DUNS numbers are required of all agencies requesting federal funding) and have an active registration with the System for Award Management (SAM) database. - Applicants must comply with any word and/or field limit requirements described in the COPS Office Application Guide.
+The confirmation page will also provide the submission date, ORI, confirmation number, and program type. - For technical assistance with submitting the SF-424, call the Grants.gov Contact Center at 800-518- 4726 or email support@Grants.gov.
+For assistance with submitting the application through the COPS Office Online Application System, please call the COPS Office Response Center at 800-421- 6770 or send questions via email to AskCopsRC@usdoj.gov. - To apply for funding, applicants must have a DUNS number (DUNS numbers are required of all agencies requesting federal funding) and have an active registration with the System for Award Management (SAM) database.
+Applicants must also provide their registered DUNS name if it is different from their COPS Office legal name. - Applicants must comply with any word and/or field limit requirements described in the COPS Office Application Guide.

 - Applicants will have the opportunity to print a copy of the application prior to submission and another copy of the application after it has been submitted.
 Please note that the application package cannot be submitted until all required fields have been completed.
-Note: If Internet access is not available to print a copy of the application package, contact the Response Center at 800-4216770 to request that a printed copy be sent to you. - Applicants will be able to print a copy of the application package only for reference while completing the application online via the COPS Office website.
-The COPS Office will not accept applications submitted via mail or e-mail. - Do not wait until the application deadline date to begin the application process through the COPS Office website.
+Note: If Internet access is not available to print a copy of the application package, contact the Response Center at 800-421-6770 to request that a printed copy be sent to you. - Applicants will be able to print a copy of the application package only for reference while completing the application online via the COPS Office website.
+The COPS Office will not accept applications submitted via mail or email. - Do not wait until the application deadline date to begin the application process through the COPS Office website.
 The registration steps may take several days to complete, and if you wait until the application deadline date you may be unable to submit your application online.

 In addition, all applicants are required to maintain current registrations in the System for Award Management (SAM) database.
 SAM replaces the Central Contractor Registration (CCR) database as the repository for standard information about federal financial assistance applicants, recipients, and subrecipients.
-DOJ requires that all applicants (other than individuals) for federal financial assistance maintain current registrations in the SAM database.
+The Department of Justice requires that all applicants (other than individuals) for federal financial assistance maintain current registrations in the SAM database.
 Applicants must update or renew their SAM registration annually to maintain an active status.